ewouddt/BiBitR/README.md

 1. Convert R matrix to a `.arff` output file.
 2. Use the `.arff` file as input for the Java code which is called by `system()`.
 3. The outputted `.txt` file from the Java BiBit algorithm is read in and transformed to a `Biclust` object.

-Because of this, there is a chance of *overhead* when applying the algorithm on large datasets.
+Because of this procedure, there is a chance of *overhead* when applying the algorithm on large datasets.
 Make sure your machine has enough RAM available when applying to big data.

 Return Value
 ------------